lightwolf/HydraNSI/README.md

 - Lighting:
   - Head light: a directional light that uses a *directionalLight* emitter which shines from the camera pov.
 It is always active.
 Note that in NSI directional lights are actual environment lights: when an angle of 0 degrees is specified they behave directionally.
 See nsi.pdf for more informations.
   - Omni environment: this is another directional light that uses another *directionalLight* emitter.
 It is used when a file texture is *not* set to be used for environment in the configuration (see below).
 As per above this is an environment light, though when an angle of 360 degrees it behaves like a uniform environment.
   - HDRI environment: this is a small shading network using *uvCoordEnvironment --> file --> dlEnvironmentShape* which allows to optionally use a HDRI file texture for image-based lighting.
 It can be enabled via environment variable.
 Use the HDNSI_ENV_LIGHT_IMAGE environment variable pointing at the file location on disk (.tdl, .exr and .hdr formats are accepted).
 For more info see: https://gitlab.com/3DelightOpenSource/HydraNSI/blob/master/hdNSI/config.cpp.
-HDRI environment can be created by using data from http://gl.ict.usc.edu/Data/HighResProbes and then process them as tiled mipmaps using the follwing command: *tdlmake -envlatl filename.exr filename.tdl.tif*
+HDRI environment can be created by using data from http://gl.ict.usc.edu/Data/HighResProbes and then process them as tiled mipmaps using the following command: *tdlmake -envlatl filename.exr filename.tdl.tif*
-  - Procedural Sky environment: this is a small shading network using *dlSky --> dlEnvironmentShape* which uses a HDRI procedural sky (Hosek-Wilkie model) for (procedual) image-based lighting.
+  - Procedural Sky environment: this is a small shading network using *dlSky --> dlEnvironmentShape* which uses a HDRI procedural sky (Hosek-Wilkie model) for (procedural) image-based lighting.
 It is enabled by default and can be disabled by setting the HDNSI_ENV_USE_SKY environment variable set to.
 For more info see: https://gitlab.com/3DelightOpenSource/HydraNSI/blob/master/hdNSI/config.cpp.

 ## Testing